1. The common interests of the international working class:

 6. Why are we Trotskyist – the rejection of Stalinism

 We are proud to call ourselves Trotskyist because of the crucial role that Leon Trotsky played not just in the Russian Revolution but in fighting in opposition to the development of Stalinism within the former Soviet Union.
 This was a battle that cost Trotsky and hundreds of thousands of others their lives.
-Trotsky’s insights into why the Soviet Union degenerated and his role in founding the Fourth International in 1938 protected the intellectual capital of socialism and allowed it to continue despite the efforts of both the Stalinists and the capitalists to destroy the movement.
+Trotsky’s insights into why the Soviet Union degenerated and his role in founding the Fourth International in 1938 protected the intellectual capital of socialism.

 7. Current and former Stalinist regimes

-The countries that claim or claimed to be socialist including Russia, China, North Korea, Cuba, Vietnam were in fact Stalinist states whose parasitic bureaucracies repressed their own working classes in the futile endeavor to establish “socialism in one country”.
-Socialism as Trotsky asserted can only ever be achieved on an international scale.
-These states have already restored or are in the process of restoring capitalist property relations.
+In Trotskyist theory, countries such as the USSR, China, North Korea, Cuba, Vietnam were in fact degenerated or deformed workers states rather than having achieved socialism.
+Capitalist property relations had been overturned and the means of production socialised but the working class did not hold political power.
+Instead parasitic Stalinist state bureaucracies repressed their own working classes in the endeavor to establish “socialism in one country”.
+Socialism as Trotsky asserted however can only ever be achieved on an international scale.

-Russia is being targeted by the U.S. as although it has not claimed to be socialist since 1991, it is intolerable to the U.S., that remnants of the former Stalinist bureaucracy such as Putin stand in the way of full U.S. domination of the resources of Eurasia.
+Russia is being targeted by the U.S. despite restoring capitalism as it is intolerable to the U.S., that the new capitalist oligarchy which has inherited the military might of the USSR, stands in the way of full U.S. domination of the resources of Eurasia.
+This has now led to war in Ukraine.

 8. The incompatibility of capitalism and the environment.